 Impact on prenatal care

 If you have certain high-risk conditions during pregnancy, virtual visits might not be an option.
-Ask your health care provider about how your care might be affected.
+Ask your health care professional about how your care might be affected.

 Labor and delivery recommendations